Obiliq: Geography

 Situated on the edge of the Kosovo field, Obiliq municipality rests 10 km northwest of Pristina.
 It has a good geographical position and is bordered by five other municipalities which are Pristina, Fushë Kosova, Drenas, Vushtrri and Podujevë.

 The municipality's peak elevation is at the village of Kozaricë, reaching 740 meters above sea level, while its lowest point is at the bridge connecting the village of Cërkvena Vodicë and the city of Obiliq, situated at 530 meters above sea level.

 Hydrology

 In the territory of the municipality, there are three natural rivers: Sitnica, Drenica and Llapi.
 There's also a man-made canal called the Ibër - Lepenc Canal, which starts from the Ujman reservoir, fed by the Ibër river.

 Economy

+Kosova B Power Station, a 680 MW coal-fired power plant, is one of the two coal-fired power plants in Obiliq.

 Two coal-fired power stations, Kosova A and Kosova B, are located in Obiliq that use the coal from three coal mines (Belaćevac, Miraš and Sibovc) operating on the territory of the municipality.

 Demography

-According to the Kosovo Agency of Statistics (KAS) 2011 census, the municipality had a population of 21,548 inhabitants.
+According to the Kosovo Agency of Statistics 2024 census, the municipality had a population of 22,815 inhabitants.
+The population of the urban area is 7,634.